speciationgenomics/speciationgenomics.github.io/_pages/admixture.md

 ## Generating the input file

 `ADMIXTURE` requires unlinked (i.e. LD-pruned) SNPs in plink format.
 See the [slides](https://github.com/speciationgenomics/presentations/blob/master/ADMIXTURE.pdf) for additional requirements.
 It is very easy to generate the input file from a VCF containing such SNPs.
 This time we are using a RAD dataset of the same *Pundamilia* species which includes more than 4 individuals per population and some putative hybrid individuals.
 Linked sites, monomorphic or multiallelic sites, or sites with more than 25% missing data have already been filtered out.
 Also sites with MAF smaller than 0.05 or Phred quality lower than 30 were removed.
-We can use `plink` to generate the `.bed` file which can be read by `ADMIXTURE` (and other files we do not need):
+We can use `plink` to generate the `.bed` file which can be read by `ADMIXTURE` (and other files we do not need).
+A [PLINK bed file](https://www.cog-genomics.org/plink/1.9/formats#bed) is a binary biallelic genotype table (not to be confused with [UCSC bed files](https://genome.ucsc.edu/FAQ/FAQformat.html#format1)).

 ```shell
 FILE=Pundamilia.RAD